 Center for Wellness and Nutrition

-The Public Health Institute Center for Wellness and Nutrition recognizes the connections among local community environments, poor diet, physical inactivity, food insecurity and obesity.
+The Public Health Institute Center for Wellness and Nutrition (CWN) recognizes the connections among local community environments, poor diet, physical inactivity, food insecurity and obesity.
+Linda A. Zablotny-Hurst is CWN’s acting interim director.

 Our multi-disciplinary PHI team provides specialized expertise in social marketing, cultural competency, communications, tailored materials, partnership development, training, technical assistance, research and evaluation, with a focus on the unique needs of the low-income audience.
 Our team can oversee full projects from development to implementation, or provide training and consultation to help guide your efforts and build the capacity of your staff.